 Reasons why alternative possessions schedules can be a good idea in a Texas divorce

 Many of the reasons why an alternate custody arrangement might be a better idea revolve around issues with the parents’ work schedules, type of work performed by the parents, the distance between parents, the particular needs of the children, the relationship between the parents and their involvement with the children.
 The most obvious here is where there is significant distance between the parents.
 It’s obvious that neither parent will have the money to fly their children across state lines every other weekend.
 Although there provisions in the SPO for long distance parenting, there is little to sort out how to transport the kids and who pays.

 Additionally, parents who have variable work schedules or require on-call time may result in parents lacking the ability to keep the children for days at a time or create situations where the parents need to have a clear procedure for what happens if a parent must go into work on an emergency.
 If a parent works weekends then it may be difficult to spend much time with the children.
 Extra-curricular activities often also interfere in the SPO schedule as many activities take place on the weekend or evenings.

 Moreover, the parents may simply have greater interests in sharing time and responsibility for the upbringing of their children.
 As you can see, there are many valid reasons for wanting a customized arrangement.
 If you are reading this blog post then you probably already have some reasons for investigating this topic.

-Common Pitfalls with Custom Custody Arrangements in Fort Worth
+Common Pitfalls with Custom Custody Arrangements in Texas

 However useful alternative custody arrangements may be, they are not without their own problems.
 I always make sure that clients understand the dangers associated with custom custody arrangements.
 There are some common pitfalls with these alternative custody arrangements.